WHAT IS KENNEL COUGH?

-- healthy lungs by NaturPet – contains expectorant and antispasmodic herbs that help to clear lungs of congestion and suppress dry cough.
+- Lung Care by NaturPet – contains expectorant and antispasmodic herbs that help to clear the lungs of congestion and suppress a dry cough.
 These herbs also reduce inflammation of the nasal passage and airways to soothe irritation.

 - unpasteurized raw honey – Helps soothe the irritated throat and also has antibacterial properties which may help against kennel cough strains caused by bacteria.

-- keep away from smoke – smoke can irritate the already inflammed respiratory tract of dogs with kennel cough so avoid smoking around your pet
+- keep away from smoke – smoke can irritate the already inflamed respiratory tract of dogs with kennel cough so avoid smoking around your pet

 - use a harness – a harness prevents pressure being placed on the trachea, making walks more comfortable